M-J-Robbins/good-email-code/email-code/columns.md

 }
 {% endhighlight %}

-And if you want to pull one column and leave the others side by side you can use `display: table-caption` along with `caption-side` to place it at the top or bottom.
+And if you want to pull one column out and leave the others side by side you can use `display: table-caption` along with `caption-side` to place it at the top or bottom.
+This only works for the first or last column.
 {% highlight css %}
 .column-bottom{
   width: 100% !important;